 “All in due time, princess,” Finn said wisely.
 “Just you wait until Hell Week.”

 “’Hell Week,’” Al air quoted, “is seven straight days of intense conditioning where everyone practically dies of exhaustion.
-I love it.”
+My psychotic older brother, James—“

 “I hate it.
 It’s the worst thing that ever happened to Gryffindor Quidditch team.”
 Finn stated.

-thanks for reading and use the review-provoking questions above to write a review
+thanks for reading and be sure to use the review-provoking questions above to write a review!!!